by Susan Flantzer

 - Marjorie (1200 – 1244), married Gilbert Marshal, 4th Earl of Pembroke, no issue

 William had a number of illegitimate children.
-Their descendants, along with the descendants of William’s siblings, were among those who would lay claim to the Scottish crown when three year old Margaret, Maid of Norway, the only child of the late Alexander III, King of Scots, died in 1290.
+Their descendants, along with the descendants of William’s siblings, were among those who would lay claim to the Scottish crown when seven-year-old Margaret, Maid of Norway, the grandchild of the late Alexander III, King of Scots, died in 1290.

 William lived to be about 70, dying at Stirling Castle on December 4, 1214.
 He was buried at Arborath Abbey.
 He was succeeded by his son Alexander II who reigned from 1214 to 1249.